Karnak

+Name

+The original name of the temple was Ipet-isut, meaning "The Most Select of Places".
+The complex's modern name "Karnak" comes from the nearby village of el-Karnak, which means "fortified village".

 Overview

 The complex is a vast open site and includes the Karnak Open Air Museum.
-It is believed to be the second most visited historical site in Egypt; only the Giza pyramid complex near Cairo receives more visits.
-It consists of four main parts, of which only the largest is currently open to the general public.
+It is believed to be the second-most-visited historical site in Egypt; only the Giza pyramid complex near Cairo receives more visits.
+It consists of four main parts, of which only the largest is currently open to the public.
 The term Karnak often is understood as being the Precinct of Amun-Re only, because this is the only part most visitors see.
 The three other parts, the Precinct of Mut, the Precinct of Montu, and the dismantled Temple of Amenhotep IV, are closed to the public.
 There also are a few smaller temples and sanctuaries connecting the Precinct of Mut, the Precinct of Amun-Re, and the Luxor Temple.
 The Precinct of Mut is very ancient, being dedicated to an Earth and creation deity, but not yet restored.
 The original temple was destroyed and partially restored by Hatshepsut, although another pharaoh built around it in order to change the focus or orientation of the sacred area.
 Many portions of it may have been carried away for use in other buildings.

 The key difference between Karnak and most of the other temples and sites in Egypt is the length of time over which it was developed and used.
 Construction of temples started in the Middle Kingdom and continued into Ptolemaic times.
 Approximately thirty pharaohs contributed to the buildings, enabling it to reach a size, complexity, and diversity not seen elsewhere.
-Few of the individual features of Karnak are unique, but the size and number of features are overwhelming.
+Few of the individual features of Karnak are unique, but the size and number of features are vast.
 The deities represented range from some of the earliest worshipped to those worshipped much later in the history of the Ancient Egyptian culture.
-Although destroyed, it also contained an early temple built by Amenhotep IV (Akhenaten), the pharaoh who later would celebrate a near monotheistic religion he established that prompted him to move his court and religious center away from Thebes.
-It also contains evidence of adaptations, where the buildings of the ancient Egyptians were used by later cultures for their own religious purposes.
+Although destroyed, it also contained an early temple built by Amenhotep IV (Akhenaten), the pharaoh who later would celebrate a nearly monotheistic religion he established that prompted him to move his court and religious center away from Thebes.
+It also contains evidence of adaptations, where the buildings of the ancient Egyptians were used by later cultures for their own religious purposes, such as Coptic churches.